kfragkog/WebDevBootcamp/README.md

 src & href - two important attributes

-a (anchor) tag is how we create links to other webpages - href is the url and between > and </a> we put the text for the link
+a (anchor) tag is how we create links to other webpages or internal ones - href is the url and between > and </a> we put the text for the link - for internal link use # and the id of the element we want to link to

 relative path - add a link to a page that is relative to the one I am at (e.g page 2.html)